thorsten/phpMyFAQ/SECURITY.md

 you or administrative action against your account if you act accordingly: White hat researchers are always appreciated.

 Copyright © 2001 - 2022 Thorsten Rinne and the phpMyFAQ Team

+# Reporting a Vulnerability

+If you discover a security vulnerability in phpmyfaq please disclose it via [our huntr page](https://huntr.dev/repos/thorsten/phpmyfaq/).
+Bounty eligibility, CVE assignment, response times and past reports are all there.

+Thank you for improving the security of phpmyfaq.